My Dog Has Diarrhea: What’s Causing It?

-It's one of the most unpleasant aspects of your canine companion's health and care: Dog diarrhea.
-It's stinky, it's messy, and it's no fun for you or your dog.
+It’s one of the most unpleasant aspects of your canine companion’s health and care: dog diarrhea.

 Diarrhea is common among dogs.
-It's very likely that your pooch will experience an episode of diarrhea at one point or another.
+It’s very likely that your pooch will experience an episode of diarrhea at one point or another.
 There are many possible reasons why diarrhea may occur, and not all diarrhea is created equal.
-Understanding why diarrhea might happen and what kind of diarrhea your dog is producing are the first steps toward getting your dog help if it's needed.
+Understanding why diarrhea might happen is the first step toward getting your dog help if it’s needed.

 - Diet change: Your dog’s digestive system can be slow to adapt to new foods.
 Diarrhea often happens when you switch your dog to a new kibble, which is why veterinarians recommend taking it slow when transitioning your dog’s diet from one food to another.

 - Intestinal parasites: Most intestinal parasites will cause your dog to experience diarrhea.
 The list of possible culprits includes hookworms, roundworms, whipworms, tapeworms, giardia, and coccidia, among others.